 About a third of Philadelphians either don’t have the means to own a vehicle or simply don’t want to own one, and this is especially true of the Millennials and Baby Boomers who have been moving here in recent years.
-If home builders want to sell someone only a house—without an unwanted parking space bundled in—they should have the freedom to do that.
+If residents want to rent or buy just a house—without an unwanted parking space bundled in—they should have the freedom to do that.

 Mandating on-site parking minimums also weakens one of the region's greatest assets: SEPTA.
-Mandatory parking minimums exist right up against subway, regional rail, trolley, and bus stops.
+Mandatory parking minimums exist even next to subway, regional rail, trolley, and bus stops.
 Rather than encourage Philadelphians to use our (quickly improving) transit network, we are discouraging them from using it.

 Home builders should be allowed to include as much or as little parking as they think housing users will want to pay for, but people who don’t own vehicles should not be forced to subsidize their neighbors’ parking.